The Kinks: Early years (1964–1965)

-The band's first single was a cover of the Little Richard song "Long Tall Sally".
-Bobby Graham, a friend of the band, was recruited to play drums on the recording.
-He would continue to occasionally substitute for Avory in the studio and play on several of the Kinks' early singles, including the early hits "You Really Got Me", "All Day and All of the Night" and "Tired of Waiting for You".
-"Long Tall Sally" was released in February 1964, but despite the publicity efforts of the band's managers, the single was almost completely ignored.
-When their second single, "You Still Want Me", failed to chart, Pye Records threatened to annul the group's contract unless their third single was successful.
+The Kinks' first single was a cover of the Little Richard song "Long Tall Sally".
+A friend of the band, Bobby Graham, was recruited to play the drums on the recording.
+Graham would continue to occasionally substitute for Avory in the studio and he played on several of the Kinks' early singles, including the hits "You Really Got Me", "All Day and All of the Night" and "Tired of Waiting for You".
+Released in February 1964, "Long Tall Sally" was almost completely ignored, despite the publicity efforts of the band's managers.
+When the second single "You Still Want Me" failed to chart, Pye Records threatened to annul the group's contract unless their third single was a success.